Contracting for work-life balance

 The demand for an improved work-life balance and enhanced workplace flexibility has never been greater.
 With everyone from fresh graduates through to baby boomers looking for more freedom in where, when and how they work, the rise of contracting and freelance working has continued.
 Here's why:

-Currently, 15% of the British workforce defines themselves as contractors, according to ONS research.
-On top of this, an additional 8.7 million UK based full time workers were looking to introduce more flexibility to their work conditions.
+According to Timewise, 87% of full-time employees in the UK work flexibly or reveal that they want to.
 And for many, a move from permanent work to contracting may be the perfect solution to add a better balance.

 Contractors typically work autonomously and are expected to be experts in their field.
 This style of work allows you to hone in on a niche and work with a variety of different professionals, equipment and processes.
 Such variety enables you to upskill quickly and work with some of the best people and products on the market – something any worker will value.